js-emacs/js2-refactor.el/README.md

 This is a collection of small refactoring functions to further the idea of a JavaScript IDE in Emacs that started with js2-mode.

+## Breaking change in 0.7.0

+js2-refactor.el is now a minor mode that has to be enabled, with something like the following:

+    (add-hook 'js2-mode-hook #'js2-refactor-mode)

 ## Breaking change in 0.6.0

 You now choose your own keybinding scheme.
 If you just want what you had